TowsifAhamed/Web-build-ai/README.md

 Each time you press **Run**, your prompt is added to the conversation so you can refine the site with follow-up instructions.
 Use the **Reset** button to start a fresh conversation.
-When generation finishes, the UI opens `site-dir/index.html` in your browser and shows the path in a link.
+When generation finishes the UI opens the site for you.
+For plain HTML projects it loads `site-dir/index.html`.
+When you choose the React site type it automatically runs `npm run dev` and opens `http://localhost:5173`.
 You can also press **Open Site** at any time to view the latest version.

 When you're happy with the output you can deploy directly to Vercel by clicking **Deploy to Vercel**.
 Make sure the Vercel CLI is installed and that you're